 - cardiovascular disease, including heart disease and stroke

 - damage to your nerves

-- malnutrition – this is when you’re not getting the right nutrients you need
+- malnutrition – this is when you’re not getting the nutrients you need

 - weak bones

-It isn’t always possible to prevent chronic kidney disease but you can take some steps to lessen the risk of it developing.
-For example, it’s important to get any health problems, such as diabetes or high blood pressure, checked by your GP.
-If you get treatment for conditions like these early, it will reduce the chance of them causing chronic kidney disease.
+If you have health problems such as diabetes or high blood pressure, which can lead to chronic kidney disease, it’s important to be regularly checked by your GP.
+If you get treatment for conditions like these early, it can reduce your likelihood of developing chronic kidney disease.

 You’ll often only get symptoms if you have stage four or five chronic kidney disease.
 Measuring these stages can help your doctor plan your treatment.

 This is difficult to answer, as it’s different for everybody.
 Not everyone will get to end-stage kidney disease.

 Kidney disease doesn’t always get worse gradually, so it’s hard to predict when and if you’re likely to need dialysis or a kidney transplant.
 Whether or when you’ll get to end-stage kidney disease depends on what’s causing the condition, how well your condition is managed and controlled, and your general health.

 If you’re diagnosed early, and have the right treatment and regular check-ups, you can prevent complications and slow down the development of the condition.